top of page

 Further explorations around having a circuit as a single church council with multiple centres have been challenging because more work would need to be done by less people.
 Also, the move to a one circuit church would be challenging for our ecumenical partners.
 We continue to explore efficient ways of working.

-This report on the impact of Fresh Expressions and new work in the life of the Church evidences the impact of the movment across our churches nationally.
+This report on the impact of Fresh Expressions and new work in the life of the Church evidences the impact of the movement across our churches nationally.
 Helpful reading for churches looking to grow, and questioning how we measure growth.

 2018 Introduction; What is 'church', What us 'discipleship', and What is 'evangelism'.